When you’re itching to get vegetables planted in the spring, do you ever think about soil temperature data?

-- Soil texture – Should be soft and fluffy.
+- Texture of the soil – Should be soft and fluffy.
 Not compacted.

-- Temperature of the soil – What is the actual temperature where the seed will be planted?
+- Soil Temperature for Planting – What is the actual temperature where the seed will be planted?
 Too cold?
 Too hot?
 Just right?

 Well, when planting your home garden, you want that seed bed to be just right.
 You want the seeds to be comfortable so they will take off and germinate within their recommended days.

 And one of the most neglected tools for vegetable gardeners is a soil thermometer.
-Soil temperature is a much better measure of when to plant than air temperature or the calendar.
+The internal temperature of the soil is a much better measure of when to plant than air temperature or the calendar.
 Planting when soil is too cool can cause seeds to rot and transplants to sit there.

 First of all, understand that there is a science behind taking soil temperature.
 It is totally not just a “stick a probe in the dirt” kind of test.
 There’s actually a certain way and certain time of day that a soil temperature should be conducted.

-First of all, invest in a metal soil thermometer.
+First of all, invest in a metal soil temperature thermometer.
 Here’s a good one you can purchase for all your soil temperature needs.
+And here’s a digital soil thermometer if you’d rather go digital.
 You can also find them at any garden, auto parts and hardware stores.

 Next, take the temperature between 10 and 11 a.m.
 Why?
 Well, there are a couple of reasons: